chrislee35/orange3-nlp/README.md

 # orange3-nlp

-This provides a collection of widgets for Natural Language Processing .
+This provides a collection of widgets for Natural Language Processing.

 ## Installation